sagemath/trac_to_gh/Issue 5985.md

 # Issue 5985: cPickle: adds support for class pickling customizing  and for nested classes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5985

 Original creator: nthiery